Local Community Spaces Fund

 4. Safeguarding Policy

-After you have read the grant criteria in full, you can check if your group are eligible to apply by completing our Eligibility Checker here.
+If you have read through the full grant criteria to check that your group and project is eligible to apply for this fund, you can then complete our Eligibility Check.

 Our stories